Russia–United Kingdom relations: Ochakov issue

 Prime Minister William Pitt the Younger was alarmed at Russian expansion in Crimea in the 1780s at the expense of his Ottoman ally.
 He tried to get Parliamentary support for reversing it.
 In peace talks with the Ottomans, Russia refused to return the key Ochakov fortress.
 Pitt wanted to threaten military retaliation.
-However Russia's ambassador Semyon Vorontsov organised Pitt's enemies and launched a public opinion campaign.
+However, Russia's ambassador Semyon Vorontsov organised Pitt's enemies and launched a public opinion campaign.
 Pitt won the vote so narrowly that he gave up and Vorontsov secured a renewal of the commercial treaty between Britain and Russia.

 Napoleonic Wars: 1792–1817

 The outbreak of the French Revolution and its attendant wars temporarily united constitutionalist Britain and autocratic Russia in an ideological alliance against French republicanism.
 Britain and Russia attempted to halt the French but the failure of their joint invasion of the Netherlands in 1799 precipitated a change in attitudes.

-Britain created Malta Protectorate in 1800, while the Emperor Paul I of Russia was Grand Master of the Knights Hospitaller.
+Britain created Malta Protectorate in 1800, while the emperor Paul I of Russia was Grand Master of the Knights Hospitaller.
 That led to the never-executed Indian March of Paul, which was a secret project of a planned allied Russo-French expedition against the British possessions in India.

 In 1805 both countries again attempted to combine operations with British expeditions to North Germany and Southern Italy in concert with Russian expeditionary corps were intended to create diversions in favour of Austria.
-However several spectacular French victories in central Europe ended the Third Coalition.
+However, several spectacular French victories in central Europe ended the Third Coalition.

-Following the heavy Russian defeat at Friedland, Russia was obliged to enter Napoleon's continental system, barring all trade with Britain.
-Subsequently, both countries entered into a state of limited war, the Anglo-Russian War (1807–12), although neither side actively persecuted operations against each other.
+Following the heavy Russian defeat at Friedland, Russia was obliged to enter Napoleon's Continental System, barring all trade with Britain.
+Subsequently, both countries entered into a state of limited war, the Anglo-Russian War (1807–1812), although neither side actively prosecuted operations against each other.

 In 1812 Britain and Russia once again became allies against Napoleon in the Napoleonic Wars.
 The United Kingdom gave financial and material support to Russia during the French invasion in 1812, following which both countries pledged to keep 150,000 men in the field until Napoleon had been totally defeated.
 They both played major cooperative roles at the Congress of Vienna in 1814–1815 establishing a twenty-year alliance to guarantee European peace.